getunlatch/jscpd-github-action/README.md

 You can configure ignored patterns and other options by commiting a [.jscpd.json](https://github.com/kucherenko/jscpd/tree/master/packages/jscpd#config-file) file in your repository.

+If you have a large repository, you'll run into out of memory issue except if you use the [leveldb store](https://github.com/kucherenko/jscpd/tree/master/packages/jscpd#store).

 ## Example usage

 ```yaml